valentinsilvera/ai-basics/CreateML/README.md

 ![](https://github.com/valentinsilvera/ai-basics/blob/main/Assets/createml1.png)
 ![](https://github.com/valentinsilvera/ai-basics/blob/main/Assets/createml2.png)
 The model took a few minutes to train and it came out with: Training accuracy 96,6%.
 Validation accuracy 89%.
-Size: 446 KB
+Size: 446 KB It's important to note that this is a process called transfer learning.
+Vision has already several models trained with hundreds of GBs of data, and then does transfer learning on top of that.
+This is the most realistic scenario, as we will see, training without a huge dataset is not feasible.

 [Back to home directory](https://github.com/valentinsilvera/ai-basics)